Energy-Guided Generative Modeling for Low-Energy Molecular Structure Discovery: Method

-We reinterpret ET-Flow~\citep{hassan2024flow} as the unguided FM framework for conformation generation, employing a standard \emph{Schrödinger Bridge Conditional Flow Matching} (SB-CFM) path~\citep{tong2024improving} to generate conformations from a non-Gaussian prior, specifically the \emph{Harmonic Prior}~\citep{stark2023harmonic, jing2023eigenfold}.
-This methodology facilitates the generation of conformations in a straightforward yet high-performing manner.
+We use ET-Flow~\citep{hassan2024flow} as the unguided flow-matching backbone for molecular conformer generation.
+ET-Flow employs a \emph{Schrödinger Bridge Conditional Flow Matching} (SB-CFM) path~\citep{tong2024improving} to transport samples from a non-Gaussian molecular prior, namely the \emph{Harmonic Prior}~\citep{stark2023harmonic,jing2023eigenfold}, to molecular conformations.
+General background on conditional flow matching is provided in \autoref{sec:supp_conditional_flow_matching}.